nerves-project/nerves/docs/Getting Started.md

 The `nerves-examples` repository contains several example projects to get you started.
 The simplest example is Blinky, known as the "Hello World" of hardware because all it does is blink an LED indefinitely.
-If you are ever curious about project structuring or can't get something running, check out Blinky and run it on your target.
+If you are ever curious about project structuring or can't get something running, check out Blinky and run it on your target to confirm that it works in the simplest case.

 ``` bash
 $ git clone https://github.com/nerves-project/nerves-examples